arunsankar172/Soil-Data-Monitoring/README.md

 # Soil-Data-Monitoring
-# Soil Monitering system wirlessly with ESP8266 and GSM module using ESP-NOW prorocol and AWS.
+# Soil Monitoring system wirelessly  with ESP8266 and GSM module using ESP-NOW protocol and AWS.
 # Hardware Used
 - ESP8266
 - ACCLIMA TDR315H
 - DS18B20
 - ANALOG SOIL MOISTURE SENSOR
 - SIM 900A